buhe/switch_netease_cloud/README.md

 ### Features
 - play or pause.
+- use cache when lose network

 ### UI
-- cli ?
 - pure sdl2
-- plutnium ?

 ### Debug